bcpeterson7/project-samples/PSR-Standards.md

 The main changes this produced were bracket placement on function declarations.
 I'm personally not a fan of how the PSR opts to drop them down below the function name, and this differs from most of the code I see developed within the WordPress community.
 However, in my effort to become standardized I adopted these changes.

 When working with a team, I always opt to use whatever code formatting (code standards) that the team has adopted.
+Additionally, there are code-formatters (e.g. PHP_CodeSniffer, Prettier, etc) that are easily configurable to ensure well-formatted and consistent code output.